 Very few people can relate to the size of Abraham’s vast estate, but we all have something of value to leave our family.
 Sentimental value is as important to some people as financial value.
 I have too often seen friction surface during a time of grief, which is always unfortunate and usually avoidable.

-A 2013 survey conducted by LifeWay Research found 37 percent of SBC pastors do not have a trust, or will of any kind.
+A 2013 survey conducted by LifeWay Research found 37 percent of SBC pastors do not have a trust or will of any kind.
 More than half (55%) of all Americans will die without a will or trust, according to the American Bar Association.
-Almost half do not have any life insurance for that matter.
+Almost half do not have any life insurance.

-“If anyone does not provide for his own, that is his own household, he is denied the faith and is worse than an unbeliever” (1 Tim 5:8).
+“If anyone does not provide for his own, that is his own household, he is denied the faith and is worse than an unbeliever” (1 Timothy 5:8).

 Abraham’s sons had an awkward reunion at their father’s funeral.
-Neither dickered over details because Abraham had it all pre-arranged (Gen 25).
+Neither dickered over details because Abraham had it all pre-arranged (Genesis 25).

 By Formalizing Our Funeral Plans